mitushaa/Leetcode-Solutions-JavaScript/Arrays/README.md

 To remove/add elements from middle - **splice()**<br>

 **forEach()**- This function takes a function as an argument and applies the called function to each element of an array.

+The **reduce()** function applies a function to an accumulator and the successive elements of an array until the end of the array is reached, yielding a single value.